ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     16-bit unsigned number.

-    This field is initialized at a random number and is incremented monotonically for each packet of the 5-tuple.
+    This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

 - Packet Sequence Number Last Received (PSNLR)